peacekeeper09/Learn-Python/README.md

 For is used in python for iterating over a sequence that has to be either list, tuple, dictionary, set or string.
 [Here is an example of how for loops is used.](https://github.com/peacekeeper09/Learn-Python/blob/main/for%20loop.py)

+## The break statement

+Break can be used to stop the loop before it looped through all the items.